shangfii/Tech_Blog/README.md

 16. [Sequilize](https://sequelize.org/) is a modern TypeScript and Node.js ORM for Postgres, MySQL, MariaDB, SQLite and SQL Server, and more.
 Featuring solid transaction support, relations, eager and lazy loading, read replication and more.

+17. [MySQL](https://dev.mysql.com/doc/) is an open-source relational database management system.
+Its name is a combination of "My", the name of co-founder Michael Widenius's daughter, and "SQL", the abbreviation for Structured